 Halls Atlanta Wholesale Florist is proud to support these and other charitable organizations with donations of classes, demonstrations, and knowledge.
 Learn more about these great organizations below.
-HAFDS is proud to have selected several wonderful local and international charities to support in 2016.
+HAFDS is proud to have selected several wonderful local and international charities to support each year.
 Each recipient is an integral part of our immediate community that can benefit from our donation of one class each year.

-LGBTQ Composer’s Concert Benefitting Lost N Found Youth
+LGBTQ Composer’s Concert Benefiting Lost N Found Youth

 The LGBTQ Composers Concert will celebrate the works of LGBTQ classical composers from the past to today.
 Our mission is simply to provide work and exposure for the musicians while raising money for a cause that is dear to us.